arnabtechie/golang-starrer/README.md

 # Go/Gin PostgreSQL Starter Application

-This is a starter application built with Go (1.20+), the Gin web framework, and PostgreSQL.
+This is a starter application built with Go, the Gin web framework, and PostgreSQL.
 This project serves as a template for building RESTful APIs with a focus on best practices.

 ## Table of Contents